Sedating a child for a dental procedure is normally very safe, but it’s important for parents to prepare their child for sedation.

 Deep Sedation ( General Anesthesia Dentistry or Sleep Dentistry) – Using this method, there is no memory of the procedure.
 Dentists who provide this method require a two-year Dental Anesthesiology Residency or an Oral Surgery Residency.
 This is the recommended level of sedation for individuals unable to tolerate dental treatment for mental or physical reasons.

 The sedation method for an individual is determined on the patient’s medical history, current physical and mental health.
-When you come in for your appointment, Dr. Hoffmann or Dr. Daugherty will decide which level is best for you.
+When you come in for your appointment, Dr. Hoffmann or Dr. Behl will decide which level is best for you.

 During the procedure, ensuring the patient’s safety is of the utmost importance.
 While a patient is sedated, their blood oxygen level, blood pressure, heart rate, and temperature are closely monitored.